Aurora1816/PyLCP-CAI/README.md

 Zhang Cheng：202003160319@zjut.edu.cn
 ##

-## 📄 许可证
+## 📄 License

-本项目遵循与原PyLCP相同的许可证。
+This project follows the same license as the original PyLCP.

-## 🙏 致谢
+## 🙏 Acknowledgments

-- 原PyLCP库的开发者
+- Developers of the original PyLCP library
-- 所有依赖库的开发者
+- Developers of all dependent libraries
-- 所有贡献者和测试用户
+- All contributors and test users

 ---